bananya-ml/MassiveStarSuite/README.md

 # MassiveStarSuite

-This app is a "public facing view" of my research on massive stars, cloud complexes, spectra and deep learning.
+This app is a showcase of my research on massive stars, cloud complexes, spectra and deep learning.

 # Features

 ## Identify massive stars within Gaia DR3
-Using a model trained to detect massive stars using low resolution spectra, you can use this app to find out if your source is a massice star or not!
+Using a model trained to detect massive stars using low resolution, sampled spectra, this feature can determie if your source is a massive star.

 # Installation

+# Usage

+# References